walrus-chanul-dandeniya/chiral-network/docs/reputation.md

 - Protocol violations detected elsewhere in the stack
 - Excessive connection abuse (rate-limited separately)

+### Blacklist Settings

+A simple, user-facing settings panel lets you control how blacklisting behaves.
+Settings are intentionally straightforward so users can quickly tune protection without needing deep technical knowledge.

+- Blacklist mode
+  - `manual` — Only block peers you explicitly add.
+  - `automatic` — Allow the system to add peers that meet configured thresholds.
+  - `hybrid` — Both manual and automatic blocking enabled (default).
+- Auto-blacklist toggle
+  - Enable or disable automatic blacklisting without affecting any manually added entries.
+- Score threshold
+  - Numeric value (0.0–1.0).
+Peers whose aggregated score falls below this value become candidates for automatic blacklisting.
+Default: `0.2`.
+- Bad-verdicts threshold
+  - Number of distinct `bad` verdicts from different issuers required to trigger automatic blacklisting.
+Default: `3`.
+- Retention / automatic unban
+  - How long a peer stays on the automatic blacklist before being eligible for automatic removal (or re-evaluation).
+Default: `30 days`.
+- Notification preferences
+  - Enable notifications when a peer is automatically blacklisted so you can review and optionally unblock them.
+- Reason & notes
+  - When blocking (manual or automatic), a short reason can be stored for later review (plain-text, small size).
+- Local vs. shared
+  - Blacklists are local to your client by default.
+Sharing blacklists across peers or publishing them to the network is intentionally out of scope for privacy and abuse reasons.

+These settings are exposed in the Settings page under "Reputation" and via the Analytics/Peer view where you can quickly add, review, or remove blacklisted peers.

 ## Privacy Considerations

 ### What's Tracked